Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Conclusions

-For the mW model, the growth mechanism for both the basal and prism1 surfaces follows a three-dimensional “collected molecule” pattern, accounting for the significantly faster growth rate than the TIP4P/Ice model.
-On the basal plane, molecular ordering starts at the boundary region, and a dislocation correction mechanism is at play during the growth process.
-In contrast, the prism1 surface exhibits homogeneous growth across the entire plane, where defects appear uniformly, resulting in a more efficient crystallization process.
-Consequently, the prism1 plane shows a faster growth rate due to its uniform defect distribution and simultaneous growth across the surface.
+For the mW model, the growth mechanism for both the basal and prism1 surfaces followed a three-dimensional ``collected molecule'' pattern, accounting for the significantly faster growth rate than for the TIP4P/Ice model.
+Although our protocol has limitations, there is a qualitative agreement with experimental prediction of morphology habits with temperature\cite{furukawa2007snow,libbrecht2005physics,libbrecht2017physical,bailey2009}, as well as MD simulations attributing crystal habits to changes in roughness and surface phase behaviour\cite{llombart2020surface,berrens2022effect}.
+Hence, it provides complementary information that contributes to understanding ice crystal growth.